Novosibirsk Lavrentyev Lyceum 130: History

 In 1959 school № 126 was founded in Novosibirsk Akademgorodok.

 During the first week of the first term school's number was changed to 130 and this number is current nowadays.
-There were 12 classes, 12 teachers and 206 pupils in school in 1959.

 In 1962 — 63 there were some subjects in English, but this way of teaching turned out to be impracticable.
 It was quite hard for pupils to learn new information and new English vocabulary.
 By the end of the academic year british literature was the only English-thought subject.

 In the same year first pupils graduated the school.
 There were two graduate classes with 17 tenth-grade pupils in each one.